 9) Peach Sundaes

 This is my move for dads who “don’t like sweets” but will happily eat fruit with ice cream.
-You can grill peaches outside, sure, but a stovetop grill pan works fine and keeps the whole thing civilized.
-Warm peaches + cold ice cream = immediate charm.
-Add toasted nuts if your dad likes a little crunch and drama.
+True, you can grill peaches outside, but you can use a stovetop grill pan, which is a bit more civilized.
+Peaches warm from the grill with ice cream have instant appeal.
+Add some toasted nuts for crunch and extra drama, if your dad enjoys that.

 10) Rice Krispie Treats